Grayson Waller: Independent circuit (2017–2021)

 At NXT Deadline, Waller won the inaugural Iron Survivor Challenge to become the number one contender for Bron Breakker's NXT Championship.
 The match was later scheduled for NXT: New Year's Evil on 10 January 2023, where the match ended when the middle rope snapped, causing Waller to fall out of the ring and be counted out, allowing Breakker to retain the title.
-A Steel Cage match between the two for the title was subsequently scheduled for Vengeance Day on 4 February, where Waller again failed to win the title.
+A steel cage match between the two for the title was subsequently scheduled for NXT Vengeance Day on 4 February, where Waller again failed to win the title.
+At NXT Roadblock, Waller hosted The Grayson Waller Effect with Shawn Michaels as the special guest.
+Waller challenged Michaels to come out of retirement for a match at NXT Stand & Deliver, Michaels said that someone wanted a match with Waller more than him, which was revealed to be the returning Johnny Gargano.
+At NXT Stand and Deliver on 1 April, Waller lost to Gargano via submission in an unsanctioned match.
+On the 11 April episode of NXT, Waller won a fatal four-way match to earn an NXT Championship match against Carmelo Hayes at Spring Breakin', where Waller failed to win the championship from Hayes in what would be his final match in NXT.
+It was later revealed that Waller broke his leg towards the end of the match.